renrerety/Vibe-Crawler/memory-bank/architecture.md

 1. Calculate a proposed new position based on input or AI
 2. Generate a bounding rectangle at the proposed position
-3. Validate the proposed bounds against walkable areas
+3. Validate the proposed bounds against walkable areas using the enhanced algorithm
 4. If valid, update the position; if invalid, attempt to slide along walls by testing X and Y movement separately

 This approach creates a more natural feeling movement system, where entities smoothly slide along walls rather than stopping abruptly when hitting boundaries at an angle.

+#### 9.2.4 Visual Representation

+The visual representation of boundaries has been designed to enhance gameplay:
+- Room outlines are rendered with thin (1px) semi-transparent lines
+- These boundaries serve as visual indicators without impeding movement
+- Corridors use a distinct color to visually differentiate from rooms
+- Debug visualization shows BSP partitioning with minimal visual interference

 ### 9.3 System Integration